milkyway-multimedia/ss-zen-forms/README.md

 Decorators work on a **per instance** rather than on a **per class** basis, and sometimes that is what you really need.

-If you prefer the extensions version, unclecheese offers the **bootstrap-form extensionby @unclecheese**.
+If you prefer the extensions version, unclecheese offers the **bootstrap-form extension by @unclecheese**.

 ## Caveats
 Unfortunately, when you use a decorator you cannot chain methods and then return what is returned from the chained method, since it will be an instance of form.
 When you return the form from a method in your controller, it should be an instance of Decorator to have templates and methods properly overriden.